 The most important thing you will achieve from gaming is the improvement of social skills.
 It may sound weird at first because the cliché is that gamers sit in front of their computer or game console all day, not even noticing how their social relationships are withering.
 But most games are based on a complex community of players that interact and rely on each other.
 So simulation games will teach you how to take responsibility for others and how to cooperate well in a team.

-While simulation games cannot replace real life, they can be a great aid in learning and education.
+All in all simulation games cannot replace real life, but they can be a great aid in learning and education.
 And thus we should not see them as a threat to mental development but rather as an enrichment to everybody’s real life.